ErpNetDocs/tech/advanced/user-calculated-attributes/examples/ConvertPropertyToNumber.md

 # Convert a Value of a Custom Property to a Number

-The values of the custom properties are  specific type of value and the CONVERT operator does not know how to  convert it properly.
-For this reason, if we want to covert a custom property's value to a number, we have to CAST [CAST](https://github.com/ErpNetDocs/tech/blob/master/advanced/user-calculated-attributes/operators/cast.md#uid-cao-cast) it first.
+The values of the custom properties are a specific type of value and the [CONVERT](../user-calculated-attributes/operators/convert.md) operator does not know how to handle it properly.
+For this reason, if we want to covert a custom property's value to a number, we have to [CAST](../user-calculated-attributes/operators/cast.md) it first.

 ## Example -  Multiply standard price per lot by a coefficient stored in a property